-What differentiates the four Degree Programs are the other courses studied beyond this core - in choosing a degree you are choosing a different emphasis in your major but are not locked into a particular type of employment.
-Transferring between the four degrees is also relatively easy in most cases.
+What differentiates the Degree Programs are the other courses studied beyond this core - in choosing a degree you are choosing a different emphasis in your major but are not locked into a particular type of employment.
+Transferring between the degrees is also relatively easy.

 Computer Engineering is the study of hardware and software components for the integrated design of computerised systems; it incorporates electrical engineering with the common computing core.
 Examples include: super computers; personal computers such as laptops; embedded systems such as smart phones; safety- critical controllers for aircraft and electronic prostheses to improve quality of life.
 This field teaches the principles and techniques necessary to design these systems with maximal impact.